Orange ave Media Services, published on Sunday, December 11, 2022 at 07:00

 The work of the researchers, which began in 2006, has made it possible to paint a portrait of the region 2 million years ago.
 “We had this forest environment with mastodons, reindeer and hares and with a large number of different plant species.
 We found 102 different plant taxa”, notes Mr. Winther Pedersen.
 According to him, the presence of mastodon is particularly notable because it had never before been noted so far north.
 Researchers are therefore reflecting on the adaptability of species because two million years ago Greenland – “green earth” in Danish – experienced temperatures 11 to 17 degrees higher than those of today but in these latitudes, the sun does not set in the summer months nor does it rise in the winter.

 “We do not see this association of species anywhere else on Earth today,” said the specialist in paleo-ecology.
-This “makes you think about the plasticity of species: how species are actually able to adapt to a climate, to different types of climates, might be different from what we previously thought.”
+This “makes you think regarding the plasticity of species: how species are actually able to adapt to a climate, to different types of climates, might be different from what we previously thought.”

 It was thanks to innovative technology that the researchers discovered that the 41 fragments studied are a million years older than the previous record of DNA taken from a Siberian mammoth bone.
 It was necessary to determine if DNA was hidden in the clay and the quartz and then that it was possible to detach it from the sediment to examine it.

-The method used “provides a fundamental understanding of why minerals or sediments can preserve DNA… It’s a Pandora’s box that we are about to open”, explains Karina Sand, who directs the geobiology group at the University of Copenhagen and participated in the study.
+The method used “provides a fundamental understanding of why minerals or sediments can preserve DNA… It’s a Pandora’s box that we are regarding to open”, explains Karina Sand, who directs the geobiology group at the University of Copenhagen and participated in the study.

-For Mr. Winther Pedersen, with this discovery, “we are breaking the barrier of what we thought we could achieve in terms of genetic studies”.
+For Mr. Winther Pedersen, with this discovery, “we are breaking the barrier of what we thought we might achieve in terms of genetic studies”.
 “It was long thought that a million years was the limit of DNA survival, but today we are double that.
 And obviously that drives us to look for sites”, he adds.
 “There are several different sites around the world that have geological deposits that go back that far.
 And even further back in time,” says the researcher.